ClickCease

 Introduction

 The various muscles and tendons surrounding the foot play an important role as they provide stability to the lower parts of the body and allow the individual to move and flex their feet.
 These various muscles and tendons help support the ankles and allow leg movement.
-Many people will be on their feet constantly as the world moves and sometimes have to deal with various issues affecting their ability to walk.
-As the body naturally ages, many people will begin to shuffle their feet around, which causes strain on the foot muscles and can affect the calves and legs over time.
+Many people will be on their feet constantly as the world moves and sometimes have to deal with various issues affecting their walking ability.
+As the body naturally ages, many people will shuffle their feet around, which causes strain on the foot muscles and can affect the calves and legs over time.
 To that point, it can lead to foot pain and other conditions that can affect the individual.
-Other issues that can affect the feet and its muscle could be incorrect footwear, how they are standing, or how they walk.
+Other issues that can affect the feet and their muscles could be incorrect footwear, how they are standing, or how they walk.
 When this happens, conditions like plantar fasciitis and trigger point pain can affect the feet differently.
 Today’s article focuses on the superficial intrinsic foot muscles, how trigger points and plantar fasciitis correlate with foot pain, and how to strengthen the foot muscles.
 We refer patients to certified providers incorporating techniques and therapies in the lower body extremities of trigger points affecting the feet.
 This helps many people with trigger point pain symptoms associated with plantar fasciitis along the intrinsic foot muscles.
 We encourage and appreciate each patient by referring them to associated medical providers based on their diagnosis when it is appropriate.
-We understand that education is a terrific way when asking our providers intricated questions at the patient’s request and understanding.
+We understand that education is a terrific way to ask our providers intricated questions at the patient’s request and understanding.
 Dr. Alex Jimenez, D.C., only utilizes this information as an educational service.
 Disclaimer

 The Superficial Intrinsic Foot Muscles

 As stated earlier, the foot has various muscles and tendons that allow stability to the ankles and allow movement when a person is walking.
 The foot has two muscle groups: the extrinsic and intrinsic muscles.
-Today we will look at the intrinsic foot muscles and how important these muscles are in the foot.
+Today, we will look at the intrinsic foot muscles and their importance to the foot.
 Studies reveal that the intrinsic foot muscles are highly important as they are contained to the foot and contribute to supporting the medial longitudinal arch.
 The intrinsic foot muscles are superficial and help keep the toes straight while providing flexion and extension when in motion.
 The foot has about 29 muscles, including 10 surrounding the foot and ankle, while the other 19 are intrinsic and provide the roles for gait and posture.
 The 19 intrinsic muscles have the following:

 • Abductor Hallucis